 The three nights during the Second World War when the German Luftwaffe attacked Canterbury Cathedral.
 The air attacks, which took place in 1942, involved the dropping of 130 high explosives and 3000 fire bombs.
 While much of the town of Canterbury was destroyed in the attack, the citizens saved the cathedral and even threw flaming pieces from its roof.

 The four knights who murdered Thomas Becket – Reginald fitzUrse, Hugh de Morville, William de Tracy, and Richard le Breton.
-Their actions on the December 29, 1170 inside Canterbury Cathedral would make Becket a martyr and one of the best known religious figures of the Middle Ages.
+Their actions on December 29, 1170, inside Canterbury Cathedral would make Becket a martyr and one of the best-known religious figures of the Middle Ages.

 The 26 wagons that were needed to transport the gold, jewels and other treasures that King Henry VIII seized from Canterbury Cathedral in 1538, as part of his efforts to close the monasteries and destroy the shrines of saints.

 One Hundred and Five